Quicklinks

 5. Elections will be held annually at the WSBC on the following rotating schedule:

-1. Even years: WSI chair, vice-chair, bylaws chair, convention planning chair, office chair, connection chair, and traditions review chair.
+1. Even years: WSI chair, vice-chair, bylaws chair, Connection chair, convention planning chair, office chair, and traditions review chair.

-2. Odd years: secretary, treasurer, service group support chair, literature chair, public information chair, and twelfth step chair.
+2. Odd years: secretary, treasurer, literature chair, public information chair, service group support chair, and twelfth-step chair.

 Section 5.
 Elections and Term of Office